TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    .. method:: send_bytes(buffer[, offset[, size]])

-      Send byte data from a :term:`bytes-like object` as a complete message.
+      Send byte data kutoka a :term:`bytes-like object` as a complete message.

-      If *offset* is given then data is read from that position in *buffer*.
-If *size* is given then that many bytes will be read from buffer.
+      If *offset* is given then data is read kutoka that position in *buffer*.
+If *size* is given then that many bytes will be read kutoka buffer.
 Very large buffers (approximately 32 MiB+, though it depends on the OS) may raise a :exc:`ValueError` exception

    .. method:: recv_bytes([maxlength])

-      Return a complete message of byte data sent from the other end of the connection as a string.
+      Return a complete message of byte data sent kutoka the other end of the connection as a string.
 Blocks until there is something to receive.
       Raises :exc:`EOFError` if there is nothing left to receive and the other end has closed.